derevirn/gradio-chat/README.md

 # LLM Chat Application
-A simple chat UI for large language models based on Gradio.
+A simple chat UI for large language models based on Gradio